UnionInternationalCheminsdeFer/OSDM/processes.md

 well cleaned-up immediately).
 This grace period aims at ensuring that any ongoing operation with the booking is given sufficient time to get an explicit info on the cancelled status of the booking.
-The choice of the duration of that grace period is left to the implementer.
+The choice of the duration of that grace period is left to the implementor.

 #### Error handling